 2. Sometimes the DGX-S will ship with nvidia-docker v1.
 If so, it needs to be upgraded to nvidia-docker v2.
 You can check you nvidia-docker version using:

 If the command returns 2.0.x, then your system already contains the upgrade to the Nvidia Container Runtime for Docker and no further action is needed.
 If it does not return 2.0.x, then perform the steps listed here.

 3. One of the most “creative” errors that can occur is this.
 It can happen when trying to pull new docker containers from NGC:

 “server misbehaving” – someone had fun with that error.
 This is typically caused by a DNS issue.
 Make sure the DNS servers are correctly configured and it should resolve the problem.
 Setting the DNS server to 188.8.131.52 is the most common fix.

+If you have any questions, I'd love to answer them.
 Be sure to follow me on Twitter (@pacejohn), on LinkedIn (https://www.linkedin.com/in/john-pace-phd-20b87070/), and follow my company, Mark III Systems, on Twitter as well (@markiiisystems).

 #nvidia #dgx #dgxworkstation #artificialintelligence #ai #machinelearning #ngc #v100 #gpu #docker #nvidia-docker